Iowa's GOP Rep. Randy Feenstra plans to announce run for governor this week, sources say

 Feenstra's expected campaign and Sand's bid mark the first major moves towards the office on both sides and in turn make them the leading candidates in their respective party primaries at this early point.

-Other potential GOP candidates are U.S. Rep. Zach Nunn; Mike Bousselot, a state senator; Iowa Secretary of Agriculture Mike Naig; state representative Bobby Kaufmann; and Iowa House Speaker Pat Grassley.
+Other potential GOP candidates are Mike Bousselot, a state senator; Iowa Secretary of Agriculture Mike Naig; state representative Bobby Kaufmann; and Iowa House Speaker Pat Grassley.

 The Iowa race could be one of the most closely watched gubernatorial races in the state and nationally next year.
 Iowa is a training ground for operatives and presidential hopefuls looking to 2028.
 Unlike many other states, governors in Iowa are not term-limited which can restrict the ability of ambitious candidates to try to win an open seat statewide.
 That means next year will offer a relatively rare opportunity for Iowa politicians.